reespozzi/ai-academy-platforms/part-4/stretch-tasks.md

 - Ask Copilot!
 In the real world we do not build to a spec in this way, we have to gather requirements, and find something that fits.
 What else makes sense to add to your deployments and pipelines?
 - What else is [best practice?](https://learn.microsoft.com/en-gb/azure/well-architected/)
   - https://learn.microsoft.com/en-gb/azure/well-architected/service-guides/azure-container-apps
+- Can you take another service from Well-Architected and build from scratch?